TerryHoCQ/mathplot/docs/ref/visualint/visualcommon.md

 ```

 This is a tiny struct that contains the 32 bit unsigned integers that are used
 in OpenGL to identify your shader programs.
-Currently, `morph::Visual`
+Currently, `mplot::Visual`
 needs to retain two shader programs; one for shading your
 `VisualModels` and one for shading your text.

-`morph::Visual` has a member of type `visual_shaderprogs` and this
+`mplot::Visual` has a member of type `visual_shaderprogs` and this
 must be made available to each `VisualModel` before it can execute its
 `render()` method.